IstiqlalBhat/istiqlalbhat/README.md

 </div>

-My research tackles critical challenges in the construction industry by developing innovative blockchain and AI solutions:
+My research tackles critical challenges in the $1.7 trillion construction industry by developing innovative blockchain and AI solutions:

 <table>
   <tr>